Eleanor L. Ross

 Eleanor Louise Ross (née Barnwell; born December 8, 1967) is a United States district judge of the United States District Court for the Northern District of Georgia and former judge of the DeKalb County State Court.
+She was reprimanded following a judicial misconduct investigation and is the subject of impeachment charges filed against her in the U.S. House of Representatives.

-Biography
+Early life and career

 Ross received her Bachelor of Arts degree in 1989, from American University.
 She received her Juris Doctor in 1994, from the University of Houston Law Center.
 She began her legal career as an assistant district attorney in Tarrant County, Texas, from 1995 to 1996.
 She served as an assistant solicitor general in the Office of the DeKalb County, Georgia, Solicitor General, from 1997 to 1998.
 From 1998 to 2002, she was a senior assistant district attorney in the Fulton County District Attorney's Office.
 From 2002 to 2005, she was an assistant United States attorney in the Northern District of Georgia.
 From 2007 to 2011, she served as executive assistant district attorney in the Fulton County District Attorney's Office.
 From 2011 to 2014, she served as a judge on the DeKalb County state court.

 Federal judicial service

 On December 19, 2013, President Barack Obama nominated Ross to serve as a United States district judge of the United States District Court for the Northern District of Georgia, to the seat vacated by Judge Charles A. Pannell Jr., who assumed senior status on January 31, 2013.
 She received a hearing before the United States Senate Judiciary Committee on May 13, 2014.
 On June 19, 2014, her nomination was reported out of committee by a voice vote.
 On November 12, 2014, Senate Majority Leader Harry Reid filed for cloture on her nomination.
 On November 17, 2014, the United States Senate invoked cloture on her nomination by a 66–29 vote.
 On November 18, 2014, she was confirmed by a voice vote.
-She received her judicial commission on November 20, 2014.
+She received her judicial commission on November 20, 2014, and was the first African-American woman to serve in the Northern District.